akshell/docs/ref/ak/base.rst

       Return a :term:`subclass` of this :term:`class`. ``subclass()`` is a heart of Akshell object-oriented system; it brings classes to the prototype-oriented world of JavaScript in a natural way.
-Each function could be a class, i.e. could be used for creating objects by the operator ``new``.
+Each function could be a class, i.e., could be used for creating objects by the operator ``new``.
 A class could be subclassed via ``subclass()`` method; a subclass inherits methods and attributes of its parent class, which are specified